-Certain of the Company's subsidiaries are party to three separate non-recourse note agreements (collectively, the "Notes Payable") with the lenders referred to therein, consisting of (1) a \$32.4 million note that was closed in May 2019, which is secured by a \$40.5 million senior mortgage loan held by the Company on an industrial property located in North Carolina, (2) a \$28.3 million note that was closed in June 2019, which is secured by a hotel property located in New York that is recognized as real estate owned in the Company's consolidated balance sheets and (3) a \$23.5 million note that was closed in November 2019, which is secured by a \$34.6 million senior mortgage loan held by the Company on a multifamily property located in South Carolina.
+Certain of the Company's subsidiaries are party to three separate non-recourse note agreements (the "Notes Payable") with the lenders referred to therein, consisting of (1) a \$32.4 million note that was closed in May 2019, which is secured by a \$40.5 million senior mortgage loan held by the Company on an industrial property located in North Carolina, (2) a \$28.3 million note that was closed in June 2019, which is secured by a hotel property located in New York that is recognized as real estate owned in the Company's consolidated balance sheets and (3) a \$23.5 million note that was closed in November 2019, which is secured by a \$34.6 million senior mortgage loan held by the Company on a multifamily property located in South Carolina.

 The initial maturity date of the \$32.4 million note is March 5, 2024, subject to one 12-month extension, which may be exercised at the Company's option, subject to the satisfaction of certain conditions, including payment of an extension fee, which, if exercised, would extend the maturity date to March 5, 2025.
 Advances under the \$32.4 million note accrue interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 2.50%.
-As of December 31, 2019, the total outstanding principal balance of the note was \$27.9 million.
+As of December 31, 2020, the total outstanding principal balance of the note was \$27.9 million.

-The maturity date of the \$28.3 million note is June 10, 2024.
+The maturity date of the \$28.3 million note is June 10, 2024, subject to one 6-month extension, which may be exercised at the Company's option, subject to the satisfaction of certain conditions, which, if exercised, would extend the maturity date to December 10, 2024.
 The loan may be prepaid at any time subject to the payment of a prepayment fee, if applicable.
 Initial advances under the \$28.3 million note accrue interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 3.00%.
 If the hotel property that collateralizes the \$28.3 million note achieves certain financial performance hurdles, the interest rate on advances will decrease to a per annum rate equal to the sum of one-month LIBOR plus a spread of 2.50%.
 The \$28.3 million loan amount may be increased to up to \$30.0 million to fund certain construction costs of improvements at the hotel, subject to the satisfaction of certain conditions and the payment of a commitment fee.
-As of December 31, 2019, the total outstanding principal balance of the note was \$28.3 million.
+As of December 31, 2020, the total outstanding principal balance of the note was \$28.3 million.

 The initial maturity date of the \$23.5 million note is September 5, 2022, subject to two 12-month extensions, each of which may be exercised at the Company's option, subject to the satisfaction of certain conditions, including payment of an extension fee, which, if both were exercised, would extend the maturity date to September 5, 2024.
 Advances under the \$23.5 million note accrue interest at a per annum rate equal to the sum of one-month LIBOR plus a spread of 3.75%.
-As of December 31, 2019, there was no outstanding principal balance on the note.
+As of December 31, 2020, the total outstanding principal balance of the note was \$7.0 million.